Timothy

 I bent to move the laptop from the table and put it back into my backpack.

 It wasn't that Blizzard couldn't, I had actually seen him kill a human being.
 But to my knowledge he had no reason to do so.
 In that respect many a vampire resembled a wild animal, a cat maybe.
 It wouldn't attack, unless clearly provoked.
+Many humans were many times more reactive than an average vampire, at least to my experience.

-And I really didn't think I could provoke Blizzard even close to a point where my life would be in any danger.
+I really didn't think I could provoke Blizzard even close to a point where my life would be in any danger.
 No, I would walk out the dojo on Tuesday with my own feet.

 I pondered this as I stepped onto the platform and started my way to my parents' house.
 It was a Sunday morning.
 Twelve.
-My family would be at the the only church in town.
+My family would be at the only church in town.
 As Atlantis wasn't really a Christian country, the Christian temples were few and far between.
-The oldest one was here in Dale and I more than suspected it was the reason for why my parents had wanted to settle here, intead of in the capital where they already owned a house.
+The oldest one was here in Dale and I more than suspected it was the reason for why my parents had wanted to settle here, instead of in the capital where they already owned a house.

 My father wasn't really that religious.
 But my sister and mother were.
 And usually he felt like accompanying them.
 I didn't really get along with my mother, Sage.
 She had some clear ideas of what kind of a relationship a person should have with the divine.
 And I had disagreed since I was thirteen, old enough to actually miss any divine presence in my life.